Trinidad’s rich & distinctive local flavour

 The modern Trinidadian taste favours a base of green seasoning: chives, onion, garlic, thyme, pepper, and chadon beni.
 Locally-made Angostura bitters is another favourite ingredient.
 Food often will be offered with hot pepper sauce and an array of condiments: garlic sauces, chutneys, pickled things, fresh salad toppings, even fruit.
 Trinis also put ketchup on most everything.
 But perhaps not in a fancy restaurant!

-Some of the best and most distinctive food you’ll find is on the street.
-Doubles is a breakfast and post-party staple.
+Until you’ve had a shrimp paratha roti with bhagi and curry mango, that is.
+Then, you will wonder why there aren’t more roti shops in the world.
 Our world-famous roti is often imitated but seldom equalled, and is a must-try.
 For breakfast, sada roti with tomato or pumpkin choka, a variant on the regular dhalpouri and paratha roti served for lunch, is delicious.
 A roti with all the fixings can cost less than US$4, and a doubles less than US$1.
 Garnishes of curry mango and chutney are usually on hand (but be careful with the pepper if you’ve got a sensitive tongue or stomach).

 Once night falls in St James, the streets are lined with food vendors: souse, roti, grilled fare, burgers, corn soup, doubles, ital food, home-made ice-cream.
 Head to central and south Trinidad for more East Indian savouries and sweets.

 Corn soup, and corn-on-the-cob roasted on an open fire or boiled in a broth with local seasonings, are popular around the edge of the Queen’s Park Savannah.
 You can wash it down with some coconut water, or on a hot day cool off with some guava-flavoured syrup poured over a cup of shaved ice (a sno-cone).